-APRIL IS National Poetry Month.
-Here at In Our Write Minds, I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.
+April is National Poetry Month, so I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.

 Check out these fun magnetic word kits:

-- First Words Magnetic Poetry Kit – grades K-2
+- First Words Magnetic Poetry Kit – gr.
+K-2

 - Genius Magnetic Poetry Kit – teens and adults